EventSaucePHP/ObjectHydrator/README.md

 happens.
 If you wish to operate on serialized or hydrated data, you can hydrate/serialize the inner data/objects.

+### Caster and serializer order

+In order to make hydration and serialization symmetrical (allowing back and forth conversion), the order of serializers called is reversed.

 ## Maximizing performance

-Reflection and dynamic code paths can be a performance "issue" in the hot-path.
-To remove the expense, optimized version can be dumped.
-These dumps are generated PHP files that perform the same construction of classes as the dynamic would, in an optimized way.
+Reflection and dynamic code paths can be a performance issue in the hot-path.
+To remove the expense, an optimized implementation can be generated.
+The generated PHP code performs the same hydration and serialization of classes as the reflection-based implementation would.
+It's sort of a pre-compiler for this logic.

-You can dump a fully optimized hydrator for a known set of classes.
-This dumper will dump the code required for  constructing the entire object tree, it automatically resolves the nested classes it can hydrate.
+You can generate a fully optimized mapper for a known set of classes.
+The generator will produce the code required for constructing the entire object tree, automatically resolving the nested proprties it must map.

 The dumped code is **3-10x faster** than the reflection based implementation.